2nd ANNUAL Blue line

 collaboration between COTC and the Licking County Sheriff’s Office (LCSO), will

-honor law enforcement personnel as they prepare for National Police Week, May
+honor law enforcement personnel who celebrated National Police Week, May

 11-17.
 Proceeds from the Blue Line Twilight Run will benefit COTC’s Officer